caltechlibrary/newt/README.md

 [^17]: See <https://infrequently.org/2024/01/performance-inequality-gap-2024/> for a nice discussion of the problem.

 What we should do is use Newt to tie those JSON services together, render the results using a template engine web service and hand HTML back to the web browser.
 Newt Router provides a means to tie the services together, Newt Mustache provides a template engine as web service.
 The Newt Router can also serve out our static content that might be included in the HTML results created by a Mustache template.
-Newt provides the missing bits so we don't need to send JavaScript down the virtual wire to assemble web content.
-Less bandwidth required on the network, few network accesses needed, the web browser knows how to quickly display HTML and CSS.
-It's a big step forward without writing much code, maybe with out writing any code if Newt's code generator does a sufficient job for your needs.
+Newt provides the missing bits so we don't need to send JavaScript down the virtual wire.
+This approach uses  consume less bandwidth, fewer network accesses and less computations cycles on our device.
+The web browser knows how to quickly display HTML and CSS, a Newt application can provide those easily.
+It's a big step forward without writing much code.
+Maybe without writing any code if Newt's code generator does a sufficient job for your needs.

 ### A Newt baseline

 Web services talk to other web services all the time.
 This isn't new.
 It isn't exotic it.
 LAS systems often do this too.
-Just thing of how they integrate content from external sources like CrossRef, DataCite, ORCID and ROR.
-Can we do this on the small scale too?
+Can we do this at small scale too?
 Let me break that down further.

 - Can we align access control with our front end web server?
 - Can we insist our database management system provides flexible JSON API?